eenewbsauce/circle-image/README.md

 ```

 ## Usage
+Make sure you have a folder called "uploads" in the root of your node application (ie: app.js).
 The image (imagepath) dimensions need to be larger than the biggest size specified in imageSizes below.

 ```javascript